-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
-Hernan was a Fellow in our Fall 2015 cohort in New York City who landed a job with our hiring partner, 1010data, in New York City.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
+Hernan was a Fellow in our Fall 2015 cohort in New York City who landed a job with our hiring partner, 1010data.

 My background is in complex network and statistical physics.
 My PhD studies focused mostly on theoretical modeling of networks and their topological properties.
 Later on, during my postdoc, I worked primarily on using those networks and graph theory techniques to analyze real-world data.